Academic Honors

 • Project may include research projects with a full time COP faculty member on any of the 3 campuses.

-• Projects with APPE supervisors must also be approved by the Office of Experiential Programs
+• Projects with APPE mentors must also be approved by the Office of Experiential Programs

 • Projects with non-UF faculty or APPE mentors are evaluated on a case by case basis.